Spomky-Labs/web-push/src/bundle/README.md

 # Contribution

-This repository is a sub repository of [the Web Push Framework](https://github.com/spomky-labs/web-push) project and is **READ ONLY**.
+This repository is a sub repository of [the Web-Push Framework](https://github.com/spomky-labs/web-push) project and is **READ ONLY**.

 **Please do not submit any Pull Request here.**
 You should go to [the main repository](https://github.com/spomky-labs/web-push) instead.

 # Documentation

-The official documentation is available at https://github.com/spomky-labs/web-push
+The official documentation is available at https://web-push.spomky-labs.com

 # Support